Cargill/splinter/cli/man/splinter-circuit-proposals.1.md

 ===========
 Lists all of the circuit proposals that the local node is a proposed member of.
-This command displays abbreviated information pertaining to proposed circuits in columns, with the headers `ID`, `MANAGEMENT` and `MEMBERS`.
+This command displays abbreviated information pertaining to proposed circuits in columns, with the headers `ID`, `NAME`, `MANAGEMENT`, `MEMBERS`, and `PROPOSAL_TYPE`.
 This makes it possible to verify that circuit proposals have been successfully proposed as well as being able to access the generated circuit ID assigned to a proposal.
+This also makes it possible to verify the intention of the circuit proposal.
 Circuit proposals have not necessarily been voted on by all proposed members.

 FLAGS
 =====